Māui (Māori mythology)

 In Māori mythology, as in other Polynesian traditions, Māui is a culture hero, demigod and a trickster, famous for his exploits and cleverness.
 He possessed superhuman strength, and was capable of shapeshifting into animals such as birds and worms.

-He was born premature and cast into the ocean by his mother, where the waves formed him into a living baby.
+He was born prematurely and cast into the ocean by his mother, where the waves formed him into a living baby.
 He was discovered by his grandfather and later went to live with his siblings.
-One day he followed his mother to the underworld where he met his father, Makeatutara, who baptised Māui incorrectly.
+One day he followed his mother to the underworld where he met his father, Makeatutara, who performed a birth ritual incorrectly.
 As a punishment from the gods for this mishap, Māui and all of humanity were doomed to die.

 Māui is credited with catching a giant fish using a fishhook taken from his grandmother's jaw-bone; the giant fish would become the North Island of New Zealand, known as Te Ika-a-Māui.
 In some traditions, his canoe (waka) became the South Island, known as Te Waka a Māui.

 His last trick, which led to his death, involved the goddess Hine-nui-te-pō.
 While attempting to win immortality for mankind, Māui entered her vagina, intent on leaving through her mouth while she slept.
-However, he was crushed by the teeth in her vagina, which were made of obsidian.
+However, he was crushed by her obsidian vaginal teeth.

 In myth, Māui constantly breaches tapu (ritual restrictions) and his name sounds like mauī, meaning 'left-hand side', the side associated with tapu's opposite, noa.